duckduckgo/duckduckgo-documentation/DuckDuckHack/Styleguide/design_styleguide.md

 # DuckDuckHack - Plugin Design Style Guide

 ### Important Terms
-Before we begin, please take a moment to familiarize yoursel with these terms.
+Before we begin, please take a moment to familiarize yourself with these terms.
 They will be used throughout the documentation:

 * **ZCI Box - Zero-Click Info Box**
     The box above the results, which plugins fill to display their instant answer